yasoob/intermediatePython/classes.rst

     b.pi
     # Output: 50

-There are not many issues while using mutable class variables.
+There are not many issues while using immutable class variables.
 This is the major reason due to which beginners do not try to learn more about this subject because everything works!
 If you also believe that instance and class variables can not cause any problem if used incorrectly then